 These attacks always have an “ask,” a desired behavior that the attacker wants to induce from the victim.
 To do this, they need trust from the victim, which is typically earned through interaction or co-opted via a spoofed or stolen identity.
 Depending on the level of sophistication, these attacks will go after individuals, organizations, or wide swathes of the population.

 Social engineering attacks work because it is difficult for users to verify each and every communication they receive.
 Moreover, verification requires a level of technical expertise that most users lack.
 To compound the problem, the number of users that have access to privileged information is often large, creating a commensurately large attack surface.

-The Active Social Engineering Defense (ASED) program aims to develop the core technology to enable the capability to automatically elicit information from a malicious adversary in order to identify, disrupt, and investigate social engineering attacks.
-If successful, the ASED technology will do this by mediating communications between users and potential attackers, actively detecting attacks and coordinating investigations to discover the identity of the attacker.
+The Active Social Engineering Defense (ASED) program aims to develop the core technology to enable the capability to automatically identify, disrupt, and investigate social engineering attacks.
+If successful, the ASED technology will do this by actively detecting attacks, intervening in communications between users and potential attackers, and coordinating investigations into the source of the attacks.

 Additional information is available in the ASED BAA.

 You are now leaving the DARPA.mil website that is under the control and